scapegoat-scala/scapegoat/CustomInspections.md

 Your inspections need to be compiled before the code in the rest of your project is compiled (like macros).

+Inspections are detected by `scapegoat` using the ServiceLoader API.
+You must add the fully-qualified class name of your Inspection to a resource file named `META-INF/services/com.sksamuel.scapegoat.Inspection`.

 See the instructions in the [sbt-scapegoat](https://github.com/sksamuel/sbt-scapegoat) Readme for setting up an SBT build with custom inspections.